AdobeDocs/document-cloud-learn.en/help/acrobat/deploy/deploy-overview.md

 Deployment and best practice articles with valuable insight and knowledge gained by working with our customers.

-* Learn how to [Deploy Adobe Acrobat](https://helpx.adobe.com/enterprise/using/deploying-acrobat.html){target="_blank"} if you are using Adobe® Creative Cloud™ for teams or enterprise.
+* Learn how to [Deploy Adobe Acrobat](https://helpx.adobe.com/enterprise/using/deploying-acrobat.html){target="_blank"} if you are using Adobe&reg; Creative Cloud&trade; for teams or enterprise.

 * Learn about the [Enterprise Toolkit for Acrobat Products](https://www.adobe.com/devnet-docs/acrobatetk/index.html){target="_blank"} to deploy customized products across your organization, set up virtualized installs, and create enterprise PDF workflows.